Functional renormalization group for extremely correlated electrons: Results

 We do not find any instabilities within either the charge or superconducting channel, though the latter decreases by two orders of magnitude for intermediate densities $n \approx 0.59$.
 The magnetic channel, on the other hand, exhibits pronounced ordering tendencies.
 For small densities, it is likewise featureless, suggesting a paramagnetic ground state.
 However, at $n = 0.56$ an instability towards an antiferromagnetic stripe state with ordering vector $ \bm{q}_{ \textrm{stripe} } = ( \pi , 0 ) $ can be clearly identified.
 Upon increasing the density, an additional peak at the ferromagnetic (FM) ordering vector $ \bm{q}_{ \textrm{FM} } = ( 0 , 0 ) $ appears.
 For even higher densities, the stripe peaks decrease until only a single, pronounced instability towards the Nagaoka ferromagnet remains.

 To further investigate the magnetic instabilities, we next calculate the dynamic spin susceptibility $\chi_\Lambda(Q) $, which is the 4-holon correlation function shown diagrammatically in Fig.~\ref{fig:magsuz} (d); see also Appendix~\ref{app:xopsidentity}.
 In Figs.~\ref{fig:magsuz} (a)-(c), we show the temperature dependence of the static susceptibilities $ \chi ( \bm{q} , 0 ) $ at the two relevant ordering vectors $ \bm{q}_{ \textrm{stripe} } $ and $ \bm{q}_{ \textrm{FM} } $, for small, intermediate, and large densities $ n $.
-Figs.~\ref{fig:magsuz} (b) and (c) clearly exhibit exponential growth of the stripe and FM susceptibilities, respectively, for $ T \to 0 $.
+Figures~\ref{fig:magsuz} (b) and (c) clearly exhibit exponential growth of the stripe and FM susceptibilities, respectively, for $ T \to 0 $.
 Shortly after encountering these instabilities, our flow generically breaks down.
-Physically, the system then enters the renormalized classical regime \cite{Chakravarty1989,Sachdev2011} characterized by exponentially large magnetic correlation lengths, which is beyond the scope of our truncation.
+Physically, the system then enters the renormalized classical regime \cite{Chakravarty1989, Vilk1997, Sachdev2011, Schafer2020} characterized by exponentially large magnetic correlation lengths, which is beyond the scope of our truncation.
 Note also that the crossover temperature where our flow breaks down continually increases with density.
 This reflects the increasing relevance of the kinematic interactions due to the constraint of no double occupancy with increasing density in the $ t $ model.
 This is to be contrasted with the low-density paramagnetic regime, where our flow eventually breaks down or becomes unreliable at much lower temperatures because of the finite Matsubara frequency cutoff, without exhibiting any kind of instability.
-The same is true for the highest densities $ n \gtrsim 0.99 $, where both large correlations and the Matsubara frequency cutoff conspire, leading to a breakdown of the flow already at high temperatures $ T > t $.
+At densities $ n \gtrsim 0.99 $, we face the twin difficulties of a large chemical potential (requiring many Matsubara frequencies) and strong kinematic interactions.
+In particular, the exact Nagaoka \cite{Nagaoka1965, Nagaoka1966, Kollar1996, Tasaki1998} and Lieb \cite{Lieb1989} theorems imply that for $ n \to 1 $ there must be a competition between the ferro- and antiferromagnetic ground states.
+In our current truncation, we are however not able to reach the low-temperature regime for $ n \sim 1 $; the flow breaks down already at high temperatures $ T > t $.
+This is accompanied by a growth of the static magnetic fluctuations at all momenta, which may be a precursor of the competition between the two different ground states.